 - In the case of females, it avoids the situation of her coming into season at the last minute and not being able to attend the assessment; and

-- Greyhounds arriving at GAP desexed can be adopted quicker (if teeth are in good condition) which ultimately benefits participants by GAP being able to accept more greyhounds more quickly.
+- Greyhounds arriving at GAP desexed can be adopted quicker (if teeth are in good condition) which benefits participants by GAP being able to accept more greyhounds more quickly and reduce waiting times.